cooklang/spec/proposals/0010-servings.md

 If metadata tag isn't present we assume that servings is 1.
 The ingredients in a recipe are scaled to this specified servings size.

-2. Two ways to specify ingredient scaling:
+2. Three ways to specify ingredient scaling:

 a.
 Default linear scaling.
 Regular Cooklang recipe should scale each ingredient linearly: